-Seizures in dogs with epilepsy can be either generalized or focal in onset.
+Seizures in dogs with IE can be either generalized or focal in onset.
 A generalized seizure consists of tonic (stiffening) and clonic (paddling) types of movement and the animal loses consciousness.
-A focal seizure may consist of abnormal movements in one part of the body with or without a change in consciousness.
-Importantly, a dog with epilepsy is neurologically normal in between the seizure episodes.
-The severity of seizures may worsen over time.
+A focal seizure may consist of abnormal movements in one part of the body with or without a change in mentation.
+The severity of seizures may worsen with subsequent seizures or over time.
 Sometimes the seizures may last for more than five minutes (status) or occur one after another within a short time period (cluster).
-Both situations require immediate management by a primary care veterinarian.
+Both situations require management by a primary care veterinarian.
+Importantly, a dog with IE is neurologically normal in between the seizure episodes.